‘Teen Mom 2’ Cast Responds To Jenelle Evans Divorce News, Kailyn Lowry Doesn’t Think She Should Return

 “[It] would make it hard to tell everyone’s stories with the limited amount of time we each get,” Lowry explained.

-Evans and Eason tied the knot in September 2017 after two years of dating and share one child, daughter Ensley.
+Evans and Eason tied the knot in September 2017 after two years of dating.
+The couple shares one child, daughter Ensley.

 As The Inquisitr previously reported, Evans shared her official divorce announcement on her Instagram page on Thursday, telling her fans and followers that after spending some time away from Teen Mom 2 and re-evaluating her life, she decided to end her marriage to Eason.